itpplasma/ALPES/README.md

 # ALPES - Adaptable Lab for Plasma Experiments in Stellarators

+This project contains contributions towards a university-scale stellarator experiments.
+Results are provided as open source / open data / open educational resources and re-use is encouraged.
+The initial release is built on the outcome of the joint course "Fusion Reactor Design" in summer 2024 by TU Graz, TU Munich and Proxima Fusion.

 ## License

 Source code and directly related documentation are licensed under the MIT license according to the [LICENSE](LICENSE) file.